Skip to content

 KeyAction

-Shift + TFind the most-played songs by the focused artist
+Shift + TFind the most-played songs by the currently playing track’s artist

 Results are limited to songs already in your library — Navidrome matches Last.fm’s recommendations against your local collection, so tracks you don’t own won’t appear.
-The Similar tab header shows which result set is loaded (e.g. “Similar to: Radiohead” or “Top Songs: Radiohead”).
+The Similar tab header shows which result set is loaded (e.g. “Similar to: Paranoid Android” or “Top Songs: Radiohead”).

 Both features require Last.fm or ListenBrainz to be configured on the server.
 See Scrobbling for setup.